By: William C. “Bubba” Head, Marietta DUI Lawyer

 Plus, the Atlanta DUI attorney brought in ex-cop Anthony Palacios, a former DUI task force officer in Forsyth County, who later went on to be a Georgia state police academy instructor of over 3000 Georgia police officers at GPSTC (Georgia’s State Police Academy) in Forsyth, GA.

 The testimony from these two DUI expert witness specialists provided the truth to the jury about the 1977 and 1981 studies.
-Dr. Cole eviscerated the police officers’ testimony by reciting the “false negatives” problems with the 1977, 1981 and other NHTSA studies overseen by Dr. Marcelline Burns.
-This DUI expert witness gave precise numbers for false positives, for reliability (not accuracy), for “inter rater” reliability and similar statistics.
+Dr. Cole eviscerated the police officers’ testimony by reciting the “false negatives” problems with 1977, 1981, and other NHTSA studies overseen by Dr. Marcelline Burns.
+This DUI expert witness gave precise numbers for false positives, for reliability (not accuracy), for “inter-rater” reliability, and similar statistics.
 All of these FACTS were part of the published, available statistical data that was collected by Dr. Burns and her Southern California Research Institute team.

 DUI expert witness Palacios had all the valuable statistics on the HGN Robustness study from 2007, to demonstrate that the junior officer did that DUI eye test in a manner that CREATED nystagmus on Mr. Head’s client, and led to a 61.1% error rate, in controlled studies.